-How to Improve your Creative Thinking and Strategy
+How Dance can improve your Creative Thinking and Strategy!

 They say that you teach what you most need to learn.
 I can vouch for that, my brain seems to run at the speed of light sometimes, processing, analysing, deliberating…makes me tired to even think about it.